lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > it will be useful and convince you to learn more.*

-The exact date and location will be chosen so as to maximise and diversify participation, according to adequacy of the hosting organisation.
+The exact date and location will be chosen so as to maximise and diversify participation.
 We will offer 20-24 places.
 Participants will be required to demonstrate good knowledge of R and, ideally, to also be familiar with Software and Data Carpentry teaching techniques.
 We will also ask for a commitment from instructors being trained to go back to their home institutions and deliver a workshop within 6-12 months, so as to maximise the impact of our effort.

 The location of the instructor training is currently open for discussion.
 Current suggestions include, but are not limited to, a